-1-6.
-The tank shown in the figure is filled with water to a depth of h = [06] \\\\\\ m.
+Check your answers against the solutions, also posted to the website, and learn how to do any problems that you missed.
+Turn in a statement saying that you have done this. - 1-7.
+(Extra credit.)
+The tank shown in the figure is filled with water to a depth of h = [06] m.
 At the bottom of one of the side walls is a rectangular hatch 1.00 m high and 2.00 m wide.
 The hatch is hinged at its top.
-Determine the net force exerted by the atomsphere and water on the hatch.
+Determine the net force exerted by the atmosphere and water on the hatch.
 Hint: Since the pressure is not constant, you will have to integrate in order to get the force.
-If you divide the dam into narrow horizontal stripes, $P \times \text{width} \times dy$ will be the force on each stripe (since force = pressure $\times$ area), where P is the pressure that is changing with depth.
+If you divide the hatch into narrow horizontal stripes, $P \times \text{width} \times dy$ will be the force on each stripe (since force = pressure × area), where P is the pressure that is changing with depth.

 - Visit the Cartesian diver exhibit on the north-west side of the lobby of the Eyring Science Center.
 Play with the diver, and read the explanation on the wall.
 Why is the diver inside the bottle affected when you squeeze the outside of the bottle? - 2-1.
-A rectangular air mattress is 2.1 m long, 0.48 m wide, and [01] \\\\\ m thick.
+A rectangular air mattress is 2.1 m long, 0.48 m wide, and [01] m thick.
 If it has a mass of 2.3 kg, what additional mass can it support in water? - 2-2.
 A raft is made of solid wood and is 2.31 m long and 1.59 m wide.
 The raft is floating in a lake.
-A woman who weighs [02] \\\\\\ lb steps onto the raft.
+A woman who weighs [02] lb steps onto the raft.
 How much further into the water does the raft sink?
 You do not need the thickness of the raft or the density of the wood to solve this problem.

 2-3.
 A light spring of constant k = 163 N/m rests vertically on the bottom of a large beaker of water.
-A 5.29-kg block of wood (density=[03] \\\\\\ kg/m) is connected to the spring and the mass-spring system is allowed to come to static equilibrium. (a) Draw a free-body diagram of the block. (b) What is the elongation $\Delta L$ of the spring?
+A 5.29-kg block of wood (density=[03] kg/m3) is connected to the spring and the mass-spring system is allowed to come to static equilibrium. (a) Draw a free-body diagram of the block. (b) What is the elongation ΔL of the spring?

 2-4.
 A 10.0-kg block of metal is suspended from a scale and immersed in water as in the figure.
-The dimensions of the block are 12.0 cm × 10.0 cm × [04] \\\\\ cm.
+The dimensions of the block are 12.0 cm × 10.0 cm × [04] cm.
 The 12.0-cm dimension is vertical, and the top of the block is 5.00 cm below the surface of the water.
 What are the forces exerted by the water on (a) the top and (b) the bottom of the block?
-(Take atmospheric pressure to be 1.0130 × 10 N/m.) (c) What is the buoyant force?
+(Take atmospheric pressure to be 1.0130 × 105 N/m2.) (c) What is the buoyant force?
 Think about how your answers to (a) and (b) relate to your answer to (c). (d) What is the reading of the spring scale?

 - 2-5.
-A geological sample weighs 10.3 lb in air and [05] \\\\\ lb under water.
-What is its density in $g/cm^3$ ? - 2-6.
+A geological sample weighs 10.3 lb in air and [05] lb under water.
+What is its density in g/cm^3 ? - 2-6.
 An extremely precise scale is used to measure an iron weight.
-It is found that in a room with the air sucked out, the mass of the weight is precisely [06] \\\\\\ kg.
+It is found that in a room with the air sucked out, the mass of the weight is precisely [06] kg.
 If you add the air back into the room, by how many grams will the new measurement differ from the old?
 Use a positive answer to indicate the scale reading has increased, and a negative answer to indicate the scale reading has decreased.
 Use the densities of iron and air given in the book for 0°C and 1 atm.